IWO (YIVO) Argentina, Buenos Aires

 - Contact: centro AT amia.org.ar

-Centro de Documentação e Memória do Museu Judaico de São Paulo (Center for Documentation and Memory at the Jewish Museum of Sao Paulo)
+Centro de Memória do Museu Judaico de São Paulo (Memory Center at the Jewish Museum of Sao Paulo)

-The Jewish Museum of Sao Paulo’s Center for Documentation and Memory holds materials on the
+The Jewish Museum of Sao Paulo’s Memory Center holds materials on Brazilian Jewry, and manages the former Arquivo Histórico Judaico Brasileiro.

-Previously, the Jewish Museum hosted the Brazilian Jewish Historical Archive (Arquivo Histórico Judaico Brasileiro), which was founded in 1976, but has closed.
+A few years ago (sometime since 2015), the Jewish Museum took over management of the former Brazilian Jewish Historical Archive (Arquivo Histórico Judaico Brasileiro), which was founded in 1976.
 That group gathered a rich archive of materials relating to Jewish life in Brazil.
 Materials include files of ICA (the Jewish Colonization Association) and Ezra (the Jewish beneficent society), the files of synagogues and Jewish schools, and private collections including Alfred Hirschberg, the longtime editor of the newspaper Cronica Israelita.
 The archive also held oral histories and photographs.

 Arquivo Histórico Judaico de Pernambuco